Intent to Kill (1992 film): Production

 Ken Blakey was the motion picture's director of photography.
 Other people involved with the production of Intent to Kill were Joseph Merhi (the American film producer), Charla Driver, Stephen Lieb, Jean Levine and Richard Pepin.
 Kanganis and Pepin were also associated with the screenplay of the film.

-Release and classification in outside countries
+Release

+The film premiered in Japan at the Tokyo International Film Festival on October 1, 1992, and had a physical release on March 13, 1993.
+The film was released in Germany in April 1993, the Philippines on September 9, 1993, and in the United States on September 15, 1993.

 Under the Australian Classification Board when the film Intent to Kill was released onto videotape, the rating officials marked it MA15+, the reason being "Medium level violence, coarse language and drug use"; the decision was made during early-to-mid May 1994.
 Before being released onto VHS within the United Kingdom, Intent to Kill was trimmed by around sixteen or seventeen seconds before it was assigned with the "18" film rating from British Board of Film Classification officials; the editing was in November 1993.
 Netherlands (Dutch) film rating system officials had the film marked harmful for audiences age sixteen and under due to its strong profanity, drug abuse and drug trafficking.
 Under New Zealand Office of Film and Literature Classification, Intent to Kill was assigned with an "M" rating due to violence and offensive language.